Social Media Tips: How To Stop Liking Someone When You Are In A Relationship

 The best compliment you can give your partner is to respect them, but when you start judging them by unrealistic standards influenced by your feelings for someone else, you may lose a sense of your partner’s worth.

-1. Distance yourself from the person
+1. Distance yourself from the person, including on social media

 When people develop feelings for someone, it’s often because they spend a lot of time together.
 Limit your interactions with this person as best as possible, and refrain from sending messages or engaging with them on social media.
 If you cannot find the emotional and mental resolve to avoid them, it may be hard to resist sexual advances should they arise.
 Cultivating an attitude of restraint to stop liking someone you don’t want to usually involves finding ways to stop talking to them.
 You don’t necessarily have to be hostile or rude in your approach.
 Still, set emotional and personal boundaries that firmly establish certain gestures or remarks from them will no longer be tolerated by you.

-1. Spend more time with your partner
+1. Spend time with your partner

 1. Put an end to thinking about the other person